 - o Content-rich, user-friendly interface.
 Newegg's platforms are user-friendly and easy to navigate, with features enabling customers to easily discover new products and trends, such as intelligent product recommendations and curated, personalized content supported by its data and analytics capabilities.
 Newegg also empowers customers to make informed purchasing decisions by offering detailed product information, customer opinions, peer reviews, product tutorials and the opportunity to network with other members of the Newegg community.
-Newegg has in-house video production capabilities that generate original content to engage and inform customers, and Newegg continues to enhance such capabilities in order to produce more and better content.
-Newegg's platforms also provide an extensive portfolio of user-generated content, including over 4 million product reviews and approximately 32,000 testimonials about people's shopping experience with Newegg as of June 30, 2020. - o Flexible payment options.
+Newegg has inhouse video production capabilities that generate original content to engage and inform customers, and Newegg continues to enhance such capabilities in order to produce more and better content.
+Newegg's platforms also provide an extensive portfolio of user-generated content, including over 4.58 million product reviews and approximately 32,000 testimonials about people's shopping experience with Newegg as of December 31, 2020. - Flexible payment options.
 Newegg accepts a variety of payment options and has sought to add new payment methods to cater to the needs of its customers.
 Newegg also offers open terms accounts for business and public sector customers.
 For example, in response to increasing customer demand, Newegg introduced the Bitcoin payment solution in 2014 and Apple Pay in 2016.
-See also "Business-Payment." - o Timely, secure and reliable fulfillment.
+See also "Business-Payment."

+- Timely, secure and reliable fulfillment.
 Leveraging its reliable logistics network and infrastructure, Newegg is able to maintain a high level of shipping accuracy and reliability and timely delivery.
 See also "-Logistics and Fulfillment."
-As of June 30, 2020, Newegg achieved, for orders directly fulfilled by it, an over 99.9% average accuracy rate, an over 97.4% 1-business day fulfillment rate in the United States and Canada if ordered prior to Newegg's 3PM local time order cut-off and a 99.5% 2-business day fulfillment rate in the United States and Canada. - Vibrant community of tech-savvy customers.
+As of December 31, 2020, Newegg achieved, for orders directly fulfilled by it, an over 99.8% average accuracy rate, an over 97.7% 1-business day fulfillment rate in the United States and Canada if ordered prior to Newegg's 3PM local time order cut-off, and a 99.6% 2-business day fulfillment rate in the United States and Canada. - Vibrant community of tech-savvy customers.
 While expanding its range of product offerings, Newegg continues to maintain a large and vibrant community of tech-savvy customers, providing inspiration for visitors to discover new tech trends and products and valuable decision-making intelligence typically not found at traditional retailers.
-We have continued to offer additional functionalities to foster this community by, for example, launching Newegg's YouTube channel and GameCrate, a virtual community where like-minded tech enthusiasts can share peer reviews and have questions or concerns addressed by fellow customers, Newegg moderators, administrators and customer support specialists. - Attractive pricing.
-Newegg is able to offer competitive pricing across a broad range of categories because of Newegg's scale and strong supplier and marketplace seller relationships and the ability to maintain a cost-efficient infrastructure.
+We have continued to offer additional functionalities to foster this community by, for example, launching Newegg's YouTube channel, where like-minded tech enthusiasts can get information about Newegg and tech products. - Attractive pricing.
+Newegg is able to offer competitive pricing across a broad range of categories because of Newegg's scale and strong supplier and Marketplace seller relationships and the ability to maintain a cost-efficient infrastructure.
 Newegg's experienced product management team cost-effectively matches demand with supply, minimizing inventory and allowing it to save infrastructure costs associated with brick-and-mortar retailers.
 Newegg is also able to find optimized pricing points by leveraging its data and analytics capability and by monitoring its major competitors' pricing trends.